tomice/tomice.github.io/_posts/2024-12-15-creating-a-dns-sinkhole-for-bbb.md

 In the [`dnsmasq.conf.example`](https://github.com/imp/dnsmasq/blob/master/dnsmasq.conf.example#L141),
 there exists a `addn-hosts` section where you can tell `dnsmasq` to look at another file besides just `/etc/hosts`.
-We want this because we want `dnsmasq` to look at our custom `blocked.list` file, so we need to uncomment this.
+We want this because we want `dnsmasq` to look at our custom `blocked.list` file, so we need to uncomment this line.
-We also need to make sure we log all `nslookup` entries to a file.
+We also need to make sure to log all `nslookup` entries to a file.
 We can do all of this with a `.bbappend`, so let's create it:

 ```sh